namin/metaprogramming/lectures/1-lisp/README.md

 We show a metacircular interpreter that can evaluate itself, and also an extension towards a reflective tower.

+## Warm-up Evaluator

+The `lc*.scm` file are taken from Dan Friedman's C311 course, also presented at the Workshop on Program Transformations at Lamba Jam.
+See [lc-sol.scm](https://github.com/namin/lambdajam/blob/master/lc-sol.scm) in the [lambdajam](https://github.com/namin/lambdajam) workshop repository.

 ## Metacircular Evaluator

 You can experiment with the evaluator in a `scheme` session, by: